 If a Tree Falls in the Woods … Narrow an eye to a blade of scrutiny.
 See in a flash how a thing can cut.
 Imagine the heartwood without splitting the tree; the fallout splicing the atoms in everybody.
-Sitting at table with you, I watch your … [Read more...]
+Sitting at table with you, I watch your eyes track the objects there — the knife, the glass, the peaches on the plate — and feel the movements of your eyes in the … [Read more...]

 About María DeGuzmán